nealbarshes/nealbarshes.github.io/PAD/Workshop/index.md

 # Arterial Diagnostics Workshop

 We are excited to offer a half-day workshop on arterial diagnostic -- contemporary strategies to identify lower extremity peripheral artery disease.

+*Our goal for the workshop:*
-Our goal is to teach participants how to accurately incorporate findings from physical exam, bedside evaluation, non-invasive arterial testing (ex. ankle-brachial indices, or ABIs) into care for patients with patients with foot ulcers or gangrene.
+> to teach participants how to accurately incorporate findings from physical exam, bedside evaluation, non-invasive arterial testing (ex. ankle-brachial indices, or ABIs) into care for patients with patients with foot ulcers or gangrene.

 ---------------------------------------------
 ## Course Content Overview